GMOs and Their Impact on Health and Allergies – Less GMOs, Less Reactions?

 Author

-In my previous careers, I worked in UK Broadcast Media (BBC, Sky, Channel 4, ITV).
-I have trained people on computers in a UK Water Authority, also ran a freelance training business and then a partner business.
+In my previous careers, I have worked in UK Broadcast Media (BBC, Sky, Channel 4, ITV).
+I trained people on computers in a UK Water Authority, then ran a freelance training business, followed by a partner business where we incorporated NLP (Neuro-Linguistic Programming) and Accelerated learning into technical business trainings.

-I co-created a successful long-running course employing Accelerated Learning techniques (1998-2021) and taught business trainers course design techniques.
+During this time I co-created a successful long-running course incorporating Accelerated Learning techniques (1998-2021) and taught business trainers course design techniques, too.

-3 Responses
+3 Comments

-Interesting.
+1. Interesting.
 I haven’t had the opportunity to be putside the US and experience non-GMO foods.
 EWG has let me know about the DARK act that has passed the House and hopefully will not pass the Senate: it’s language says states will not make labeling GMO’s mandatory, but food companies can voluntarily label through USDA.
 The public WANTS GMO labeling, to make our own choices.
 Scientists are saying GMOs are safe.

 Anyway, I think I have reactions, but not the kind I can notice.
 I think all of mine are in antibodies, so I have two autoimmune conditions, and no easy way to tell if gluten and dairy are causing reactions in my immune system.
 I wonder if non-GMO food would also help my situation?